aspose-html/aspose-html-reference-tutorials/html/english/java/converting-html-to-various-image-formats/convert-html-to-bmp/_index.md

 | **OutOfMemoryError** on large pages | Rendering large DOM trees | Increase JVM heap (`-Xmx`) or use pagination via `ImageSaveOptions.setPageSize`. |
 | **Missing CSS styling** | External CSS not loaded | Use absolute URLs or embed CSS directly in the HTML string. |

-## Frequently Asked Questions (Existing)

-### Is Aspose.HTML for Java free to use?
-Aspose.HTML for Java is a commercial library.
-You can check out the pricing and licensing details on the [purchase page](https://purchase.aspose.com/buy).

-### Do I need a temporary license for Aspose.HTML for Java?
-A temporary license is not required for evaluation purposes.
-You can download the library from [here](https://releases.aspose.com/) and test it without a license.

-### Where can I find documentation for Aspose.HTML for Java?
-You can explore the comprehensive documentation at [Aspose.HTML for Java Documentation](https://reference.aspose.com/html/java/).

-### Can I convert HTML to other image formats using Aspose.HTML for Java?
-Yes, you can.
-Aspose.HTML for Java supports multiple image formats, including BMP, PNG, JPEG, and more.

-### What is the file size limitation for HTML to BMP conversion?
-The file size limitation may vary based on your license.
-For detailed information, refer to the documentation.

 ## Additional Frequently Asked Questions

 **Q: How does this approach differ from using a headless browser?**